nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Unicellular organisms reproduce by copying, and errors can arise during the copying process, sometimes leading to novel features in the cells.
 Good features thrive, bad features dwindle, and that's natural selection, leading to evolution.

-Copying chromosomes can make simple mutations, kinda like typos, and these can cause a gene to be shortened by changing the start codon or introducing a new stop codon or lengthened by changing a stop codon to something else.
+Copying chromosomes can make simple mutations, kinda like typos, and these can also cause a gene to be shortened or lengthened or split into pieces or fused with another gene.
 Bigger errors can also result in multiple copies of a gene appearing, and then these multiple copies can evolve in different directions.

 On top of this, pesky things like retroviruses and bacterial plasmids can introduce new genes entirely.
 Retroviruses effectively write themselves into a cell's genome to get the cell to make more retroviruses.

+It's pretty rare that any of these changes are helpful.
+But over evolutionary timescales, the few helpful changes add up.

+**slide: plasmids**

 Bacteria also exchange genes with different bacteria or even other organisms, by passing *plasmids*, which are like mini chromosomes.
 This is called *horizontal gene transfer*.